airatk/kaishnik-bot/README.md

 * [aiogram][1]

 ## Reason
 The bot might be considered as `kai.ru` & `old.kai.ru` wrapper.
-Official mobile-unfriendly ugly inconvenient website had to be replaced by something more usable.
+Official mobile-unfriendly ugly inconvenient website had to be replaced by something usable.
 Here the [@kaishnik_bot][2] comes up.

 ## Setup

-The time zone should be set to `Europe/Moscow` as well (since the university's located in Kazan in Moscow time zone).
+Since the university is located in Kazan which is the Moscow time zone, the time zone should be set to `Europe/Moscow`.

 ### Data
 There should be `data/` folder in the root directory of the bot.
 It should contant the following non-extension files with data in binary form: